tntthanh/app-sprawn-density-inspector/README.md

 # Prawn Density Inspector
-Please check our new Github Respository for the project at https://github.com/tntthanh/app-prawn-density-inspector
+Please check our new Github Respository for the project at: https://github.com/tntthanh/app-prawn-density-inspector
 <br/>
 Thank you and see you there!